7 Captivating Russian Magazines for Learning the Language

 (transliterations vary between “Lisa” and “Liza”) is a weekly women’s magazine.
 It covers standard topics like fashion, beauty, celebrities and relationships, so it’s a great way to learn general vocabulary. Лиза also offers a horoscope section for the astrologically inclined.
 If you’re feeling ambitious, you might also try cooking using the magazine’s Russian-language recipes.

-You can subscribe via Amazon for $275 for one year.
+You can subscribe via Amazon.

 Мурзилка (“Murzilka”) is a monthly magazine for children ages 6-12.
 Founded in 1924, it’s the world’s longest running children’s magazine.